-I’m currently a stay at home mum in the Adelaide Hills in South Australia and while my plans and dreams are always evolving, being at home with my family is my number one goal.
-My littlest boy has now started school so I now have all three attending the same primary school together and I’m doing my best to be apart of it all and not miss a thing.
-Although being ‘Mum’ will always be my number one ‘job’ I also write here full time, hold weekly Stampin’ Up! classes and parties, support my rapidly growing Stampin’ Up! team and run my Online Stampin’ Up! business which you can see HERE.
+Now what was once a hobby is now my full time at home business.
+Although being ‘Mum’ will always be my number one ‘job’ I also have been successful at writing here full time, hold weekly Stampin’ Up! classes and parties, support my rapidly growing Stampin’ Up! team and run my Online Stampin’ Up! business which you can see HERE.

 There is no better way to share my love of Stampin’ Up! paper craft and card making than with my blog.
 I’ve been blogging for over 5 years now and I just love to share my latest creation, tips and techniques, my team or Stampin’ Up! event adventures, craft room organisation, next class or Stampin’ Up! specials.

 And what makes this blog even better – hearing from you of course!
 So feel free to drop me a line at email@example.com, or leave a comment on the blog or Facebook.
 I love to hear what you’ve been creating.
 I have so much gratitude for how much you have all taught me along the way – Stampin’ Up!’s motto is ‘Inspire.
 Create.
 Share’.
 I’m continually inspired by the creativity of you all.